korhanertancakmak/SPRING-BOOT/01-spring-boot-overview/README.md

 but just kind of heads up,
 if you wanted to get started quickly, just be aware of that one issue.

-All right, now, as far as templates, **Spring Boot** includes auto-configuration for the following template engines:
+Alright now, as far as templates, **Spring Boot** includes auto-configuration for the following template engines:

 * FreeMarker